estonium/Est-r-car/journal/week0.md

-# Week 0(pre-approval) – Project Start
+# Week 0 – Day 1 (Pre-Approval) -Proyect Start

-### Defining the project
-## What is Est(r)car?
+## Project Overview
+Est(r)car is a project to design and build a remote control car from scratch, including the electronics, control system, and chassis.

-Est(r)car is a remote control car built from scratch.
-The goal is to learn electronics, motor control, and embedded systems by designing and assembling all the hardware and software components.
+The car will be controlled using an RC controller and will include sensors to monitor battery status and movement.
+The main objective of this project is to learn electronics, motor control, and embedded systems through hands-on hardware development, while documenting the entire engineering process.

+This project is being developed as part of Hack Club Blueprint.

-## Why this project?
+## Motivation
+I chose this project because I want to work on a real hardware system that combines electronics, mechanics, and embedded programming.
+Building an RC car from scratch allows me to deeply understand how motors are controlled, how power is managed, and how different hardware components interact in a real-world system.

-I wanted to work on a hardware project that involves real-world engineering challenges like motor control, power management, and debugging physical systems.
-This project will also help me build a foundation for more complex robotics projects in the future.
+This project is also intended as a foundation for more advanced robotics projects in the future.

+## Planned Architecture
+- An RC transmitter sends control inputs to an RC receiver.
+- The RC receiver outputs PWM signals to an Arduino microcontroller.
+- The Arduino processes these signals and controls a motor driver.
+- The motor driver powers two DC motors in a 2WD configuration.
+- Sensors connected to the Arduino monitor battery voltage and basic movement data.

-## Current plan
+## Learning Goals
-- Choose the microcontroller
-- Define the drivetrain (2WD or 4WD)
-- Research motor drivers and RC receivers
-- Create an initial BOM

-## Challenges so far
-- Deciding which components to use
-- Understanding how RC receivers communicate with microcontrollers
+- Understand how RC systems communicate with microcontrollers

-## Next steps
+- Learn how to control DC motors using motor drivers
+- Work with battery-powered systems safely
+- Read and process sensor data
-- Finalize hardware architecture
+- Document and iterate on a hardware project

-- Start working on the BOM
+## Planned Milestones
+- Milestone 1: Control a single DC motor using the RC controller and Arduino
+- Milestone 2: Control both motors for full 2WD movement
+- Milestone 3: Integrate sensors for battery and movement monitoring
+- Milestone 4: Assemble the full chassis and perform driving tests
+- Milestone 5: Final documentation and demo

+## Current Status
+This project is currently in the design and planning phase.
+No hardware has been purchased yet.